GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 ## Other notes

-Keys can be located with the `CKA_LABEL` attribute, which is the Cloud KMS CryptoKey identifier, or with the `CKA_ID` attribute, which is the full Cloud KMS CryptoKeyVersion name.
+Keys can be located with the `CKA_LABEL` attribute (`pkcs11:object` in openssl commands), which is the Cloud KMS CryptoKey identifier, or with the `CKA_ID` attribute (`pkcs11:id` in openssl commands), which is the full Cloud KMS CryptoKeyVersion name.
 As an example, a key might have a `CKA_ID` of `projects/some_project/locations/some_location/keyRings/some_keyring/cryptoKeys/some_ck/cryptoKeyVersions/1` and a `CKA_LABEL` of `some_ck`.
 Some tools including `pkcs11-tool` hex-encode `CKA_ID` attribute values, so they seem different at first.